exnryptedDino/Website/tickets/ticket-reports.md

 1. TOC
 {:toc}

-Tickets are used in BloxStreet to report various punishments, reports, and more.
+Tickets are used in BloxWorld to report various punishments, reports, and more.
 Below, you fill find acceptable and nonacceptable reasons to make a ticket.

 **Note:**
 {:.text-red-000}
 - Text highlighted in **green** are reasons to make a ticket.
 - Text highlighted in **red** are *not* acceptable reasons.
-- If you'd like a more depth guide to punishments, refer to the [Punishment Guide](https://support.bloxstreet.store/guides/punishment-guide.html)

 ## Acceptable Reasons
 {:.text-grey-dk-000}